TeamOPTA 2026

 A ZEB’s performance depends on how people interact with it throughout the day—the “day‑in‑the‑life” perspective:

-• how a mechanic’s actions affect vehicle availability
+– how a coach technician’s actions affect vehicle availability

 This session is about building capability, clarity, and confidence—so every role supports both the vehicle and the system surrounding it.